+- b) Staff Salaries

+- c) Central Telephone Account

+- d) External Audit

+- e) Main Office

+- f) University Recharges

+- g) Mary K. Hunt Copy Machine

+- h) Mail Services

+- i) Honoraria

+- 4) Enterprises as follows:

 - a) Bike Shop

 - b) Cashiers/Ticket Office

 - c) Map and Directory

 - d) KCSB

-- e) Notetaking - f) Program Board - 4) All other A.S.
-Boards, Commissions and Committees, including the Legislative Council and Judicial Council. - 5) All Student Groups. - C) All A.S. entities that do not go through the standard A.S.
+- e) Notetaking

+- f) Program Board

+- 5) All other A.S.
+Boards, Commissions and Committees, including the Legislative Council and Judicial Council.

+- 6) All Student Groups.

+- C) All A.S. entities that do not go through the standard A.S.
 Budget Process shall receive, if funding is available, a set minimum amount of funding of one hundred dollars (\$100.00).
-This amount shall be placed in the appropriate account and left there until the end of the Winter Quarter.
+This amount shall be placed in the operating account and left there until the end of the Winter Quarter.
 The money shall only become available for appropriation once the position of Chair has been filled by a confirmation of Legislative Council.
 If no such person has been nominated and confirmed by the end of the Winter Quarter, then the money shall be transferred to the Unallocated Account for distribution by the A.S.
 Finance Board.

-The amount of minimum funding shall be as follows: - 1) \$50.00 in duplicating - 2) \$50.00 in supplies - D) All student groups that meet the following criteria must be given consideration for funding in the annual budget process, as follows: - 1) Organizations that meet the priorities for funding as defined by A.S.
-Financial Policies and Procedures shall be eligible to receive an operating budget of one hundred fifty dollars (\$150.00) and shall seek any further funding from the Finance Board in the following academic year.
-The breakdown of the operating budget shall be as follows: - a) \$35.00 Duplicating - b) \$15.00 Supplies - c) \$50.00 Advertising - d) \$50.00 Food - 2) Any group that can demonstrate that the operating expenses of the organization exceed \$150.00 and that the failure to allocate an increased operating budget would severely hamper the operation of their organization will be considered for an increased operating budget allocation. - E) Consideration for funding of groups, both for annual allocations and before the Finance Board, shall be based on the following priorities: - 1) Goals and Objectives: Funding for the fiscal year will be based, in part, on the degree to which the Board/Committee/Group/Organization has attained its goals and objectives. - a) Campus Service: How well the Board/Committee/Group/Organization reflects students' needs and interests. - b) Community Service: Does the group provide community service?
+- D) All student groups that meet the following criteria must be given consideration for funding in the annual budget process, as follows:

+- 1) Organizations that meet the priorities for funding as defined by A.S.
+Financial Policies and Procedures shall be eligible to receive an operating budget of two hundred fifty dollars (\$250.00) and shall seek any further funding from the Finance Board in the following academic year.

+- 2) Any group that can demonstrate that the operating expenses of the organization exceed \$250.00 and that the failure to allocate an increased operating budget would severely hamper the operation of their organization will be considered for an increased operating budget allocation.

+- E) Consideration for funding of groups, both for annual allocations and before the Finance Board, shall be based on the following priorities:

+- 1) Goals and Objectives: Funding for the fiscal year will be based, in part, on the degree to which the Board/Committee/Group/Organization has attained its goals and objectives.

+- a) Diversity: Does the group advance the accessibility of the University to historically under represented communities?

+- b) Campus Service: How well the Board/Committee/Group/Organization reflects students' needs and interests.

+- c) Community Service: Does the group provide community service?
 How does the community respond to this service?
-What is the success level of the program? - c) Uniqueness: Avoidance of duplication of efforts and services. - d) Members: The number of active participants in the group's activities.
-Group membership growth rate. - e) Income/Alternate Funding: Willingness of the group to help raise alternate funding (e.g., fundraising, donations, grants, department funding). - f) Cooperation: How well does the group cooperate with and support Associated Students?
+What is the success level of the program?

+- d) Uniqueness: Avoidance of duplication of efforts and services.

+- e) Members: The number of active participants in the group's activities.
+Group membership growth rate.

+- f) Income/Alternate Funding: Willingness of the group to help raise alternate funding (e.g., fundraising, donations, grants, department funding).

+- g) Cooperation: How well does the group cooperate with and support Associated Students?
 How well do they follow policies and procedures including A.S.
 Financial Policies and Procedures and Finance Board Workshops?
-What are their fiscal responsibilities (i.e., current accounts)? - g) Consideration should be given to currently funded Boards, Committees, Groups, and Organizations.
+What are their fiscal responsibilities (i.e., current accounts)? - h) Consideration should be given to currently funded Boards, Committees, Groups, and Organizations.